HAL Tejas: First Mark 1A contract delays

 The same month, a report suggested that the fighter aircraft's Israeli software integration being finished and is undergoing final trials and deliveries could begin from October 2024.
-The delivery would begin with category B engines, which refers to the engines previously used or procured from GE.
+The delivery could begin with Category B engines, referring to the engines previously used or procured from GE.
 The F404-IN20 engine delivery had been shifted to arrive in November 2024.

 There was an additional problem for the delivery.
 General Electric had closed down the production line of F404-IN20 at Lynn, Massachusetts engines earlier without further prospects of orders from India and the first engine was yet to be delivered even in October 2024.
 First engine delivery dates were delayed to September 2024 as of then and followed by a production rate of two per month.
 By November, engine deliveries was delayed by 10 months.
-In October 2024, GE again delayed the engine deliveries to April 2025.
+Engine deliveries were again shifted to April 2025 though uncertainties remained.
 The reason for delay was cited as supply chain issues since a South Korean firm with financial issues failed to deliver certain components of the engine.
 HAL had 5-6 aircraft ready for delivery.
 The Mk 1A is in the final stages of trials before delivery.
 Following the orders, a lengthy process of sorting out supply chain problems was undertaken and the F404 production line at Boston restarted by late 2024 to enable deliveries after a stagnation of 5 years.
 As of 10 January 2025, GE had a backlog of 26 engines.
-The first engines are expected to be delivered in March or April 2025, but there is uncertainty.

 As of late December, further critical trials of Tejas Mk 1A using Category B F404 engines were to commence in January 2025 as a part of a contingency plan.
 The new deadline for delivery of first aircraft was set for 31 March 2025.
 The older engines would be replaced once the new engines are delivered.
 The trials will also include Astra Mk1 beyond visual range air-to-air missiles (BVRAAM), EL/M-2052 and indigenous Electronic Warfare Suite (radar warning receiver and advanced self-protection jammer).
 The aircraft will be delivered after certain certifications are done.